-Trustees of both existing and new taxable “relevant trusts” need to maintain accurate and up-to-date written records of all beneficial owners.
+Trustees need to maintain accurate and up to date written records of all beneficial owners.

-Beneficial owners include named beneficiaries as well as any potential beneficiary named in a letter of wishes or other relevant document.
-Under a discretionary trust, if a class of beneficiaries has been included, the trustees just need to keep a record of a description of the class of persons who are beneficiaries or potential beneficiaries under the trust.
+Where the trust has no tax liability, the trustees only need to provide information on the beneficial owners; that is the settlors and beneficiaries.
+Beneficiaries include named beneficiaries as well as any potential beneficiary named in a letter of wishes or other relevant document.
+Under a discretionary trust, if a class of beneficiaries has been included, the trustees just need to keep a record of a description of the class of persons who are beneficiaries or potential beneficiaries.
 However, if the settlor has indicated that certain beneficiaries should only benefit if other named beneficiaries die, then the trustees do not need to include them in their records.